EspenAlbert/span-tree/span_tree/readme.md

 ## Implementation details

 - principles
-    - Never more than 1 action active per task, when "root-action" finishes, ALL subtasks must finish
+    - Never more than 1 span active per task, when "root-span" finishes, ALL subtasks must finish
     - Errors are stored and tracked when the parent completes
-        - only logged with traceback if `logger.exception(error)` | or `__exit__` of root action has the error
+        - only logged with traceback if `logger.exception(error)` | or `__exit__` of root span has the error
 - DataModel
     - user
         - email